GAVEL: Towards Rule-Based Safety Through Activation Monitoring: The GAVEL Framework

 A naive way to elicit activations is to simply prefill the model with the exemplars in $\mathcal{D}_c$ and capture the resulting activations.
 However, we found that this approach often results in activations that are weakly aligned with the intended CE.
 Following \citet{zou_representation_2023}, we “wrap” each sample with an explicit directive that prompts the model to consider the target concept.
 To further align activations with the intended CE, we instruct the model not only to revise the content but to do so explicitly in the context of that CE.
 Specifically, we present the model with the prompt: \tcbox[colback=gray!10, colframe=black, coltext=black, boxrule=0.8pt, left=0pt, right=0pt, top=-1pt, bottom=-1pt, on line] { Think about $\langle c \rangle$ while revising the following: $\langle s \rangle$} where $s\in\mathcal{D}_c$ and $c$ is the name of the CE (e.g., \textit{making threats}).

 We then collect the activations from the \emph{generated tokens} that follow.
-This simple adjustment substantially improves CE detection: as shown in \autoref{fig:activation}, using this approach (ERI) produces higher classification accuracy compared to both collecting activation from naive prefilling (baseline) and just using the directive to revise with no contextualization on $c$ (RI).
+This simple adjustment substantially improves CE detection: as shown in \autoref{fig:activation}, using this approach (ERI) produces higher classification accuracy compared to both collecting activations from naive prefilling (baseline) and just using the directive to revise with no contextualization on $c$.

 \textbf{Collecting CE activations.} Formally, at generation step $t$ and layer $\ell$, let $\mathbf{a}^{(\ell)}_t\in\mathbb{R}^{d}$ denote the \emph{attention output} for token $t$ at layer $\ell$, where $d$ is the model's hidden dimension.
 The output consists of the multi-head attention weights applied to the value states, aggregated across heads.
 We use attention outputs based on an ablation study showing superior detection performance (average TPR of 95.5\% compared to 82.3\% for MLP outputs) by capturing richer contextual information about how the model interprets each token in relation to its context.
 We select a contiguous set of layers $\Lambda$ using a layer-selection ablation (see \autoref{app:ablation} for details).
-We then construct a per-token representation by \emph{stacking} the attention outputs across these layers: $\mathbf{r}^{(c)}_t =\operatorname{concat}\big(\{\mathbf{a}^{(\ell)}_t\}_{\ell\in\Lambda}\big) \in\mathbb{R}^{D}$, where $D=|\Lambda|\,d/$ (scaling linearly with the model dimension).
+We then construct a per-token representation by \emph{stacking} the attention outputs across these layers: $\mathbf{r}^{(c)}_t =\operatorname{concat}\big(\{\mathbf{a}^{(\ell)}_t\}_{\ell\in\Lambda}\big) \in\mathbb{R}^{D}$, where $D=|\Lambda|\,d$ (scaling linearly with the model dimension).
 For each CE $c$, the collected activations form the set $\mathbf{H}_c=\{\mathbf{r}^{(c)}_t \mid s\in\mathcal{D}_c\}$.
 These sets serve as the training material for the CE detector.

 By design, each activation set $\mathbf{H}_c$ in the training collection $\mathbf{H}$ is curated to isolate a single CE at a time.
 This design choice has two advantages: (1) it keeps CE datasets modular and composable, enabling community contributions and reuse; and (2) it reduces complexity, since exhaustively constructing examples that cover all possible CE combinations in $\mathcal{D}$ would be prohibitively expensive.